 Professionalism in your job or internship search

-If you cannot keep a scheduled Career Prep Coaching or Mock Interview appointment, please call the office at 614-292-6961 to notify us of your need to cancel or reschedule.
+If you cannot keep a scheduled Career Coaching or Mock Interview appointment, please call the office at 614-292-6961 to notify us of your need to cancel or reschedule.
 A minimum of two business days' notice is required to cancel or reschedule an appointment.
-In cases of emergency (e.g. sudden illness, accident, death in the family), you or your designee are still expected to contact the Career Services Office.
+In cases of emergency (e.g. sudden illness, accident, death in the family), you or your designee are still expected to contact the Career Success Office.
 You may be asked to submit appropriate documentation to verify the emergency.

 We do not schedule or cancel appointments via e-mail.

 Accuracy is your responsibility.
 Please keep your personal and academic data on Handshake up to date.
 Each academic term, please at minimum update your career interests and the most current version of your resume.

 The office reserves the right to deactivate a student's access to Handshake.
 Students and recent graduates who engage in the following forms of behavior, or other acts deemed to be unprofessional or irresponsible, will have their access to Handshake deactivated.

 - Applying to postings when you do not meet the minimum qualifications specified by the employer.

 - Engaging in unprofessional behavior as an intern (e.g., repeatedly arriving late to the site, abusing company property, not following through on assignments).

 - Not showing up for a scheduled interview at an employer's place of business

 - Not showing up for a scheduled on-campus interview (see further policies below)